Almost-Smooth Histograms and Sliding-Window Graph Algorithms: Introduction

-For an almost-smooth function that admits an approximation algorithm in the insertion-only model we show in Theorem \ref{thm:Almost-Smooth} a general way of transforming the algorithm to the sliding-window model; below is a less formal (and less general) description. \begin{thm} [Informal version of Theorem \ref{thm:Almost-Smooth}] Suppose function $f$ is $d$-almost-smooth and can be $C$-approximated by an insertion-only algorithm $\Lambda$.
-Then there exists a sliding-window algorithm $\lsw$ that $\left(\left(1+\eps\right)dC^{2}\right)$-approximates $f$, with only a factor $\O{\eps^{-1}\log w}$ larger space and update time. \end{thm} A function $f$ is said to be $\emph{subadditive}$ if for every disjoint segments $A,B$ of a stream it holds that $f\left(AB\right)\le f\left(A\right)+f\left(B\right)$.
-We show in Lemma \ref{lem:subadditive2AS} that every subadditive function $f$ is $2$-almost-smooth, and therefore every insertion-only algorithm for approximating such $f$ can be adapted (using Theorem \ref{thm:Almost-Smooth-1}) to the sliding-window model with a small overhead in the approximation ratio, space complexity, and update time.
+For almost-smooth functions we show a general transformation of an approximation algorithm in the insertion-only model to the sliding-window model. \begin{thm} [Informal version of Theorem \ref{thm:Almost-Smooth}] Suppose function $f$ is $d$-almost-smooth and can be $C$-approximated by an insertion-only algorithm $\Lambda$.
+Then there exists a sliding-window algorithm $\lsw$ that $\left(\left(1+\eps\right)dC^{2}\right)$-approximates $f$, with only a factor $\O{\eps^{-1}\log w}$ larger space and update time than $\Lambda$. \end{thm}

+We show in Lemma \ref{lem:subadditive2AS} that every subadditive function (defined below) $f$ is $2$-almost-smooth; it follows (using Theorem \ref{thm:Almost-Smooth-1}) that every insertion-only algorithm for approximating such $f$ can be adapted to the sliding-window model with a small overhead in the approximation ratio, space complexity, and update time. \begin{defn} A function $f$ is said to be $\emph{subadditive}$ if for every disjoint segments $A,B$ of a stream it holds that $f\left(AB\right)\le f\left(A\right)+f\left(B\right)$. \end{defn}